La Selva de los FamoS.O.S.

-La Selva de los FamoS.O.S., was the third season of the show La Isla de los FamoS.O.S and the fifth season of Survivor to air in Spain and it was broadcast on Antena 3 from January 14, 2004 to March 10, 2004.
+La Selva de los FamoS.O.S. was the third season of the show La Isla de los FamoS.O.S. and the fifth overall season of Supervivientes to air in Spain and it was broadcast on Antena 3 from January 14, 2004 to March 10, 2004.
 This season took place in Brazil.

+Season summary

 With this season the tribes were initially divided into two tribes based on gender.
 Following the third elimination, the tribes were shuffled into the North and South teams.
 Along with this twist, a joker, Leticia Sabater, was added to the game following the fifth elimination and was hidden and given immunity until the merge.
 When the tribes merged into the one tribe following the seventh elimination there were ten contestants left in the game.
 When it came time for the final seven, previously eliminated contestant Laura Manzanedo was voted back in the game by her fellow contestants.
-Ultimately, it was Jose "Canales" Rivera, the well known bullfighter, who won this season over water polo player Miguel "Miki" Oca and singer Jose Manuel Soto and took home the €60,000 grand prize.
+Ultimately, it was José "Canales" Rivera, the well known bullfighter, who won this season over water polo player Miguel "Miki" Oca and singer-songwriter José Manuel Soto and took home the €60,000 grand prize.